Convexity on manifolds without focal points and applications: Preliminaries

 In this section, we give a brief summary of the basic geometric setup needed in the sequel.
 Let $M$ be a complete Riemannian manifold and let $\gamma$ be a geodesic in $M$.
 A vector field $Y$ along $\gamma$ is called a Jacobi field if it satisfies the Jacobi equation

-Here $\gamma^{'}$ is the tangent vector field of $\gamma$, $R$ is the Riemann curvature tensor on $M$ and $Y^{'}$ denotes the covariant derivative of $Y$ with respect to $\gamma^{'}$ along $\gamma$.
+Here $\gamma'$ is the tangent vector field of $\gamma$, $R$ is the Riemann curvature tensor on $M$ and $Y'$ denotes the covariant derivative of $Y$ with respect to $\gamma'$ along $\gamma$.
 The prototypical example of a Jacobi field is the variation vector field of a geodesic variation.
 Two points on $\gamma$ are said to be conjugate along $\gamma$ if there exists a nonzero Jacobi field which vanishes at both the points. $M$ is called a manifold without conjugate points if for every geodesic $\gamma$ in $M$, no two points on $\gamma$ are conjugate along $\gamma$ or equivalently, if the exponential map is non-singular at every point in $M$.
 In fact, $M$ has no conjugate points if and only if $\exp_p: T_pM \to M $ is a covering map for each $p$ in $M$.
 So if $M$ is also simply connected, then $\exp_p$ is a diffeomorphism for all $p\in M$ \cite[Theorem 1]{Sullivan:1974} and hence $M$ is necessarily noncompact.
 In this case, any two distinct points of $M$ are joined by a unique geodesic. \\

 A simply connected Riemannian manifold $M$ is said to have no focal points if for every nontrivial Jacobi field $Y$ satisfying $Y(0)=0$, the map $t \mapsto \norm{Y(t)}$ is strictly increasing for $t>0$ \cite[Proposition 4]{Sullivan:1974}.
-In particular, any non-trivial Jacobi field cannot vanish more than once and hence every manifold without focal points is also a manifold without conjugate points.
-Note that all Hadamard manifolds are manifolds without focal points. \\
+In particular, any nontrivial Jacobi field cannot vanish more than once and hence every manifold without focal points is also a manifold without conjugate points.
+Note that all Hadamard manifolds are manifolds without focal points since $t \mapsto \norm{Y(t)}$ is strictly convex \cite[Theorem 4]{Sullivan:1974}. \\

 For some applications, it is not just convenient but even important to consider the full vector space of normal Jacobi fields along a unit speed geodesic together rather than consider them one at a time.
 A Jacobi tensor is the tool which does this.
 We now give a brief overview of Jacobi tensors and refer to \cite{Eschenburg:1977} for a full account.
 Let $M$ be a simply connected Riemannian manifold without conjugate points and let ($SM$) $TM$ denote its (unit) tangent bundle.
-For $v \in SM$, let $\gamma_{v}$ denote the unit speed geodesic determined by $v$.
-A normal $(1,1)$ - tensor $Y_v$ along the geodesic $\gamma_v$ is a bundle endomorphism of the normal bundle $N\gamma_v$ over $\gamma_v$ given by
+For $v \in SM$, let $\gamma_{_v}$ denote the unit speed geodesic determined by $v$.
+A normal $(1,1)$- tensor $Y_v$ along the geodesic $\gamma_{_v}$ is a bundle endomorphism of the normal bundle $N\gamma_{_v}$ over $\gamma_{_v}$ given by